BA (Hons), M Psych (Clinical), PhD.

 Alistair has training and experience in a range of therapies, including:

 Alistair believes that effective therapy consists of more than just a particular intervention.
 Whether or not an intervention is going to be effective depends very much on patient factors (life experiences, hope, social supports, etc); therapist factors (training, experience, personality, and so on); and the relationship that develops between a particular client and a particular therapist.

 Consequently, in both his clinical practice and academic research, he has been particularly interested in developing approaches to evaluate the effectiveness of therapy in clinical settings.
 He strongly believes that it is important for therapists to regularly review progress with clients, and for therapists to actively seek feedback from their clients about how well the therapy is working for them.

 At times, he may use simple forms to gather feedback information from clients; although as many of the procedures for feedback have been developed for individual adult clients, he may ask for verbal feedback from the couples and families he works with.

 To Alistair, evaluation and feedback is a valuable and important part of doing therapy, as it helps all parties to stay focused on achieving the goals and outcomes that the client has identified.

 Alistair has been an editor and contributor to internationally recognised peer-reviewed journals such as the Australian & New Zealand Journal of Family Therapy, and the Australian Journal of Hypnosis.

 Looking for Couples Counselling Brisbane?
-To make an appointment with Clinical Psychologist Dr Alistair Campbell, you can try Online Booking – Loganholme or call M1 Psychology (Loganholme) on (07) 3067 9129.
+To make an appointment with Dr Alistair Campbell, you can try Online Booking.
+Alternatively, you can call Vision Psychology Brisbane on (07) 3088 5422 or M1 Psychology on (07) 3067 9129.